Jeff Andretti: Career

 In May 1991, Andretti qualified 11th for the Indianapolis 500, coupled with an outstanding performance before mechanical problems earned him the Indy 500 Rookie of the Year title.
 He followed Mario and Michael in making it the first time ever that three members of the same family had achieved this.

 Earlier that year, Jeff joined Mario and Michael to race for Jochen Dauer Racing in the SunBank 24 at Daytona.
 Although their Porsche 962C was classified in fifth place, they failed to finish due to overheating.

 Without a full-time drive for 1992, Andretti returned to the Indianapolis Motor Speedway with A. J. Foyt Enterprises.
 However, he became yet another victim of the infamous Andretti Curse at the famed race track when on lap 109, a right rear wheel came loose off his car at turn 2 and he crashed violently head-on into the wall, smashing both his legs.
 He spent three weeks at the Methodist Hospital in Indianapolis, before the long road to recovery, determined to race again in 1993.

 It was February 1993, when Andretti set the unofficial closed-course speed record for IndyCars of 234.50 mph, the fastest speed ever recorded at Texas World Speedway, while testing for the Indianapolis 500.
 This marked his first time back in an IndyCar since the accident the previous year.
 Andretti's fast run came at the conclusion of two days of testing where he consistently posted laps in the 230 mph range.
 Andretti's Buick-powered Lola was prepared by Pagan Racing.
 It was at the Indy, that Andretti made his complete his comeback, only to record a third straight DNF.

 The accident severely hampered Andretti's career, at least in terms of his competitiveness, since he was never the same afterwards.
 In 1994, Jeff did a one-off race with Euromotorsports, finishing 17th in the Slick 50 200, held at Phoenix Raceway, 21 laps adrift.
 In May 1994, Jeff switched to Hemelgarn Racing, but his bid for a fourth consecutive start failed due to a blown Buick engine.

-He returned to racing full-time at the Indy Lights with Canaska Racing in 1995, but recorded just one top-ten finish.
+Andretti returned to racing full-time at the Indy Lights with Canaska Racing in 1995, but recorded just one top-ten finish.
 In 1996, he stepped away from open-wheel racing and joined the tin-top brigade, racing to seventh place overall in the North American Touring Car Championship in a Leitzinger Racing prepared Ford Mondeo.
 After a gap of three year, he moved to the NASCAR Craftsman Truck Series, driving the No. 94 Chevrolet for Enerjetix Motorsports, he raced in three events in 1999, posting a best finish of 30th at the Milwaukee Mile.

 Andretti is now retired from competitive racing, and works as a driving instructor.